 • Lesson :

-Our God is Omniscient, He knows our past, present, future, what we are, what we are going through, our situations, bank balance, married life, friends, physical life, spiritual life, just like He knew The Smyrna church very well.
+Our God is Omniscient, He knows our past, present, and future, what we are, what we are going through, our situations, bank balance, married life, friends, physical life, and spiritual life, just like He knew The Smyrna church very well.
 There is nothing hidden from His eyes.
 Be strong and be faithful even in your trials till death.
 We may face some problems but it’s for a short time, then we will be with our Heavenly Father.

 3. Pergamum –The Compromising Church (Revelation 2:12-17)